jafstar/sprintfwd/README.md

 # Welcome

+Install Packages
+> yarn

+To run this app
+> yarn start

 ## Assignment

 Create a ReactJS app that lets you see a list of members, a list of teams and a To-do list.